amanpatelit/amanpatelit/README.md

 <h3 align="center">💡 Engineering Philosophy</h3>
 <p align="center">
-Build systems that are reliable, secure, scalable, and invisible to end users.
+Design systems that are secure, scalable, reliable, and effortless for teams to operate.
 </p>